 In January 2014, the WINS Board adopted a set of structured guidelines and principles that constitute the framework for good governance at WINS.
 The Board manual aims to help the WINS Board Chair, Board members, Executive Director and Board Liaison Manager clarify their respective roles and accountabilities.
 For further details, please see PO2 WINS Board Governance Manual.

-WINS looks to its staff to maintain the highest standards of integrity at all times when conducting the affairs strategic risks and opportunities that could affect the viability of our organisation.
-For more detail, please see PO3 WINS Risk Management Framework and the current Risk Register.
+WINS looks to its staff to maintain the highest standards of integrity at all times when conducting the affairs

 7. ADDRESSING RISKS AND OPPORTUNITIES